Somebody's Been Sleeping: Background

 Songwriting-production team Holland-Dozier-Holland had left Motown Records in 1967 over a dispute about royalties, and set up their own label, Hot Wax/Invictus, shortly after.
 They put together 100 Proof as a funk and soul act for their new label.
 Joe Stubbs, formerly of Motown groups The Contours and The Originals, was made co-lead singer, along with Steve Mancha (who provides lead vocals on this track).

 Details

-Written by General Johnson (lead singer of Chairmen Of The Board), Angelo Bond, and Greg Perry (who also acted as producer), the song depicts a cheated lover discovering evidence of his woman's infidelity, quoting liberally from the folk tale "Goldilocks and the Three Bears".
+Written by General Johnson (lead singer of Chairmen Of The Board), Angelo Bond, and Greg Perry (who also acted as producer), the song depicts a cheated lover discovering evidence of his woman's infidelity, with both a nod to the folk tale "Jack and the Beanstalk" and quoting liberally from the folk tale "Goldilocks and the Three Bears".
 Released as 100 Proof's second single, it became a Top Ten hit on the US pop chart, reaching No.8 in 1970, and performed even better on the R&B chart, making it to No.6.
 Although the group would continue to score R&B hits up until their break-up in 1973, none of their singles reached the same level of success.
 "Somebody's Been Sleeping" also sold over a million copies and was certified gold by the RIAA.